katcipis/sophia/notes/docker-compose.md

 works with Go you could provide Go libraries that build test environments, that is much nicer/easier than avoiding duplication of docker-compose YAML files.

+## Dagger

 More recently there is also [Dagger](https://dagger.io/).
 It has a lot of potential as a much better alternative than docker-compose.
 Specially since it focus exactly on what I always wanted, local dev envs and CI/CD pipelines, instead of being a tool to also run a production system.

+Sadly they don't support running services yet, it is mostly focused on building images and running simple unit tests inside the containers.